-Some of the figures are incomplete as one CCP did not provide a National Report about their fishing activities.
-In addition, final 2021 catch, effort and observers' data are scheduled to be submitted by 31 May 2022 and were thus only partly available for this overview.
-Any data from 2021 should be considered as draft and potentially incomplete and subject to further revisions.
+Final 2022 catch, effort and Scientific Observer data were scheduled to be submitted by 31 May 2023 and were thus only partly available for this overview.
+Any data from 2022 should be considered as draft and potentially incomplete and subject to further revisions, and has been excluded from this overview.